dashpay/docs/developers/dip3-upgrade.rst

 <https://github.com/dashpay/dips/blob/master/dip-0002.md>`__, `DIP003
 <https://github.com/dashpay/dips/blob/master/dip-0003.md>`__ and `DIP004
 <https://github.com/dashpay/dips/blob/master/dip-0004.md>`__ once 80% of
 the network has upgraded.
+Mining pools must mine an upgraded block and pay an upgraded masternode to successfully signal the upgrade in a block, and 80% of blocks in a window must signal in order to lock in the upgrade.
 Please confirm the status of network uptake before proceeding as the upgrade path differs slightly depending on on your timing.

 - Activation status can be tracked in the image below or at `this site
   <http://178.254.23.111/~pub/Dash/Dash_Info.html>`__.